cisco-ce/roomos.cisco.com/doc/MTR/HelpVideos.md

 *   Joining meetings
 *   Sharing content

-[Download](https://cdn.bfldr.com/YM20Y3NQ/as/8tz3fg355f5k5txg8x36cmn/MTR_Control_Panel_Adoption) and watch how to use this macro on your device.
+[See this video](https://cdn.bfldr.com/YM20Y3NQ/as/8tz3fg355f5k5txg8x36cmn/MTR_Control_Panel_Adoption) to learn how this macro works on a device.

 You can [customize which videos are available](#customize-which-videos-your-users-can-see) to match your deployment.

-The videos are available [here](https://ctg-tme.github.io/learn-cisco-devices/mtr-navigator/?theme=dark).
+The in-product help videos are available [here](https://ctg-tme.github.io/learn-cisco-devices/mtr-navigator/?theme=dark).

 **Note:**
 *   Only available on Room Navigator.